Create and edit packages

 After uploading the file, you will get statistics on validation errors.
 If necessary the KBART file has to be corrected manually and reloaded.

-2. Automatic loading of a KBART file via URL
+2.1 Automated import of a KBART file via HTTP

-: Please select the namespace of the identifier located in the file under the columntitle_id
+• Namespace for title_id: Select the namespace of the identifier located in the file under the title_id column.
+Please note:

 Step 4: Summary